What is an FSA?

 With most FSA plans, employees submit claims for reimbursement for any out-of-pocket medical expenses they incur throughout the year.
 They then receive reimbursement.

-However, with our Driven125 FSA option, employees receive debit cards for expensing out-of-pocket expenses.
+However, with our Driven125 FSA option, employees receive debit cards for paying out-of-pocket expenses.
 This makes it quick and easy for employees to take advantage of their FSA plan, and our Driven125 app keeps all the information they need to know (like their account balances) right at their fingertips.
-Employees also have the ability to check an over-the-counter item for eligibility right within the app.
+Employees also can check an over-the-counter item for eligibility right within the app.

 Employer Contribution Limit (Per Employee)

 Employees who are eligible for your benefits plan may contribute.
 They do not need to be enrolled in a benefits plan to enroll in an FSA.

 FSAs can be offered alongside any medical and/or dental plan.
 That said, employees who enroll in an HSA can only enroll in a Limited Purpose FSA.

 Any remaining, unused employer FSA contributions can be used for administrative costs incurred throughout the plan year.